eromano/eromano.github.io/_posts/en/posts/31-07-2016-Marble-boing-vr-en.md

     </div>
 </div>

-To realize Marble boing VR I used <a href="https://unity3d.com/"> Unity </a> a quite famous game engine that you can use to make games in C # or JavaScript.
+To realize Marble Boing VR I used <a href="https://unity3d.com/"> Unity </a>, which is quite a famous game engine that you can use to make games in C # or JavaScript.
-  If you want to learn how to use it you can find here some <a href="https://unity3d.com/learn"> interesting tutorial </a>.
+  If you want to learn how to use it, you can find some <a href="https://unity3d.com/learn"> interesting tutorial here</a>.
-  If like me you already are familiar with this game engine you could find the following snippets relative a VR Game interesting:
+  If like me, you already are familiar with this game engine you could find the following snippets relating to VR games interesting:

 * Google VR SDK for Unity <a href="https://developers.google.com/vr/unity/"> here </a>
 * Auto Walk script <a href="https://github.com/JuppOtto/Google-Cardboard/blob/master/Autowalk.cs"> here </a>